 Sergey Korovchenko: Well, yes.

-What did Korovchenko and Mirimsky plan to do in Crimea, as the audio suggests, with the knowledge or direction of Portnov?
+What did Korovchenko and Mirimsky plan to do in Crimea, as the audio suggests, with the knowledge or instructions of Portnov?
 It is known that Ukrainian investigators opened criminal proceedings against Sergei Korovchenko.
 As part of the investigation, the investigation verified Korovchenko’s involvement in preparing the peninsula under the “jurisdiction” of the Russian Federation.

 In the next recording, Korovchenko and Mirimsky directly talk about the fact that they must decide the fate of almost 200 enterprises in occupied Crimea.
 As part of the same criminal proceedings, investigators, by the way, verified Korovchenko’s involvement in the “re-registration” of property in occupied Crimea through the courts.